foundation-ui/usefui.dev/README.md

 - This choice of db provider still bugs me, not that the service isn't good or anything.
 - Here are the providers i'm thinking about, ranked by preference: Vercel PG, Scaleway Dedibox, NextCloud, AWS RDS, Keep S2

+### (22/04/2025)

+- Going to move the infra to Supabase, it's open source and the free tier is quite generous, it also has a file storage feature and since i do not want to multiply third party services for this kind of stuff.
+I'll also take a look at NextCloud solutions in the future.
+- As said in previous notes, S2 will stay until the end of the dev process.
+If it happen to be a mistake, i'll learn some stuff along the way.